 Imagine your kids playing with their dog when suddenly a voice starts talking to them from your pet camera.
 Or a stranger walks into your houser instead of the close friend you just saw in your doorbell camera.
 These are real stories that happened to ordinary people, all thanks to hacked Ring devices.
 Read on to learn more about them.

 Ring is an Amazon-owned home security company which offers smart security cameras and video doorbells.

-The Ring doorbell is a smart home security device owned by Amazon that allows you to control your doorway remotely.
-It is attached next to your front door and connects to your mobile device over WiFi.
-When someone tries to visit you, you can see the person through the installed camera and allow or deny entry to your house remotely.
+The Ring doorbell is a smart home device that allows you to control your front door remotely.
+It’s mounted next to your front door and connected to your mobile device via Wi-Fi.
+When someone comes to your house, you can see the person through the camera and let them in remotely.

-The device has long been subject to various security issues.
-While some were addressed and eventually resolved, the device still has a bad track record.
+Ring has long been subject to various security issues.
+While some have been addressed and eventually resolved, Ring security cameras and doorbells still have a bad track record.
 This leaves us with the question: Can Ring devices be hacked?
 The answer is yes, they can.

-Researchers at Dojo, an internet of things security company, found out that an attacker can intercept your Ring bell by accessing the network it uses.
-The data travelling between the Ring device and its application is not encrypted.
+Researchers at Dojo, an internet of things security company, have found that bad actors can intercept your Ring doorbell by accessing the network it uses.
+This is possible because the data traveling between the Ring device and its application is not encrypted.
 As a result, anyone who’s hacked your Ring device can monitor who enters or leaves your house and can even steal your Wi-Fi password.
 Moreover, they can trick you into letting in a stranger by showing you a video of someone you know.
-Amazon claims that the issue was fixed in later versions of the app;
+Amazon claims that the issue was fixed in later versions of the app.

-If you still want to use this device, be sure to take the following precautions:
+If you still want to use Ring security cameras and doorbells, make sure you take the following precautions:

 To learn more about cybersecurity, subscribe to our monthly blog newsletter below!